frgrisk/turbo-deploy/README.md

 #### Step 1: Press on the delete button

+Press on the trashbin button in red to delete deployment, after a few seconds to minutes you can press on the refresh button and see that the server is gone.

 ### Server Actions (Snapshot)

 Snapshots allow you to capture the state of your server at a specific point in time.
 This feature is useful for creating backups, recovering from errors, etc. By taking a snapshot, you can revert your server to a previous state if needed.